microsoft/azure-pipelines-yaml/design/artifacts-in-pipelines.md

   - Show the file contents during verbose logging, along with a warning that these files may include tokens
 - The feeds/service connections we were able to match up correctly
 - Any unused service connections - this should also throw an error
+- If a tool installer was used, the version of the tool it provided and whether or not that tool is new enough to be compatible with the authenticate task

 ## Design, ecosystem by ecosystem